What are Ofsted inspectors looking for in 2025?

 If you’re preparing for an Ofsted inspection this year, there are a number of specific areas that will set outstanding training providers apart from the rest.
-But what makes a great Ofsted inspection?
+What makes a great Ofsted inspection in 2025?

 We spoke to Richard Moore, Further Education and Skills Consultant about the latest requirements for apprenticeships and what Ofsted inspectors will be looking for.